MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-availability-in-the-warehouse.md

 > Information will soon be published here about possible reasons and solutions for the "Nothing to handle." message.

 ## <a name="bin-content-and-reservations"></a>Bin Content and Reservations
- In any installation of warehouse management, item quantities exist both as warehouse entries, in the Warehouse application area, and as item ledger entries, in the Inventory application area.
+ In any installation of warehouse management, item quantities exist both as warehouse entries, in the Warehouse application area, and as item ledger entries, in the Stock application area.
 These two entry types contain different information about where items exist and whether they are available.
 Warehouse entries define an item’s availability by bin and bin type, which is called bin content.
 Item ledger entries define an item’s availability by its reservation to outbound documents.

  Special functionality in the picking algorithm exists to calculate the quantity that is available to pick when bin content is coupled with reservations.